Miguel Rojas Player Props: Dodgers vs. Orioles

 Miguel Rojas At The Plate

-- In 18 of 65 games this season, he has scored, and four of those games included multiple runs.
+- In 18 of 66 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.